Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 - Rethink how you measure “value” and who you might be excluding.

-- Reach out if you want direct input.
-I consult for teams solving real-world AI and algorithmic problems, as well as policy, legal and regulatory challenges, and more.
+- Reach out to me if you want direct input.
+I consult for teams solving real-world AI and algorithmic mislabeling problems, as well as AI, cybersecurity, policy, legal and regulatory challenges, and more.

 - Bookmark this article.